sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/temperature/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video is dominated by cool tones, such as blues, greens, or cyan.
+- The video predominantly features cool tones such as blues or greens, with no obvious warm tones except possibly black, white, or gray.

 </details>